veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/jenkins.md

 - New Feature: Ability to set an instance cap per Static Slave Template or per Anka Cloud
 - Bug Fix: VMs were being left in started stage after job completed/aborted in Jenkins
 - Bug Fix: When cache building, "Checking save image status" would immediately return success and the Job would complete even though the cache tag was still being pushed.
+- New Feature: Users can now add a Custom Column named `jenkins-job-id` to see the Jenkins job name and number.

 ---